Hopping mad: Crickets fight it out at China's championships

 The insects have a lifespan of 100 days or so and are in their prime in the autumn.
 Every year, 25 major cities in China hold regional fights and the winners advance to the prestigious contests in Beijing.

-At the national championships, each team was allowed 35 crickets and each insect was weighed and labeled the day before the competition.
+At the national championships, each team was allowed 35 crickets and each insect was weighed and labelled the day before the competition.

-“We must have crickets within the same weight category compete, just like what we do with wrestling, weight-lifting and boxing,” said Zhao Boguang, the organizer of the championships.
+“We must have crickets within the same weight category compete, just like what we do with wrestling, weight-lifting and boxing,” said Zhao Boguang, the organiser of the championships.

 In the fights, the handlers poke and prod their insects with a piece of hay or a small stick to irritate them.
 A judge then removes a divider between the two crickets so they can tussle with each other.